Dudedmn/EASy68K-Disassembler/README.md

 OP Code
 - [X] Finish identification for all OP codes (supported and unsupported)
 - [X] Load messages into buffer successfully
-- [ ] Finish up comments for all lines and methods, WIP up to $E
+- [X ] Finish up comments for all lines and methods, WIP up to $E
 - [X] Validation testing for ALL OP codes
 - [X] Finished current integration tests
 - [X] Flowchart for major routines